4ms/metamodule/docs/BasicVCVPatching.md

 We can now send this patch to the hardware MetaModule.
 To export your patch, click the big red SAVE button on the top-right of the software MetaModule's interface.
 This will bring up a dialogue to save the current patch as a MetaModule-compatible .yml file.
 Make sure your put the file in a place that you'll remember.

-You can now upload the patch to the hardware MetaModule via USB, WiFi, or MicroSD.
+You can now upload the patch to the hardware MetaModule via USB or MicroSD (WiFi is coming later with an expander module).

 #### USB
-TODO

-#### WiFi
 TODO

 #### MicroSD